When I was a kid, summer meant beach balls, pool noodles, squirt guns, and sand buckets… All fun, but all plastic!

 In recent decades, there have been various studies looking at chemicals of concern in kids’ toys.
 For example, a 2021 study published in the Environment International identified 126 substances in plastic toys that are cause for concern.

-Some of the toxins we’re talking about include:
+Some of the toxicants we’re talking about include:

 Considering that these chemicals are basically everywhere in our world these days, exposures can add up.
 Children more vulnerable to the potential negative effects of toxins in their environment in part because of the fact that they are still developing.
 Their metabolic rates are faster, their organs and tissues are growing, and they have a higher surface area to body weight ratio.

 Not only that, but as every parent knows, kids love to put toys in their mouths!
-As they suck and chew on them, their levels of exposure are increased.
+As they suck and chew on them, their exposures increase.

-Even though it may not be realistic to get rid of 100% of the toxins in your child’s environment, parents can at least reduce exposures by choosing better toys when you can find them.
+Even though it may not be realistic to get rid of 100% of the toxic chemicals in your child’s environment, parents can at least reduce exposures by choosing better toys when possible.

 Toxic Materials in Pool, Beach, & Sand Toys

-Identifying which toys are toxin-free (or at least almost toxin-free) isn’t always easy.
-Toys don’t come with the same kind of labeling requirements that food does, so you don’t always know exactly what’s in them.
+Identifying which toys are free of endocrine-disruptors or carcinogens (or at least almost free of them) isn’t always easy.
+Toys don’t come with the same kind of labeling requirements that food does, so you don’t always know what’s in them.

 Here are some of the materials that make toys unsafe for kids: